 Everyone should have a will…Right?
 Right.

 Truth be told, this is something I preach but don’t practice.
-You know, like eat healthy and work out.
+You know, like eating healthy and working out.
 Sounds great but I rarely do it…the working out part.
 Let’s face it – that’s the hard part.
 And, like working out, planning for your death is hard.
 Hard, but important.

 Next week I leave for Thailand to cross off one of my Bucket List items.
 I realize this is a trip many have made before and I realize that volunteering with elephants is not likely to be my cause of death.
 But… I also realize that shit happens.
 And, though I have no intentions of getting swept under a stampede, I am not the type to sit on the sidelines and watch the world go by…I’ll jump (or attempt to jump) on the elephants back and enjoy the ride!